magento/devdocs/guides/v2.0/cloud/env/environments.md

 ## Branch hierarchy {#hierarchy}
 For Starter and Pro plans, the `master` environment is ultimately the source or parent for all code in {{site.data.var.ece}}.

 * For Starter, `master` is your Production environment and branch.
-You create branches from `master` as your Integration environment.
+You create branches from `master` as your Development (Integration) environment.
 * For Pro, you have a `master` branch in Development (Integration) for creating your code branches.
 You deploy this branch to a matching `master` branch in Staging and Production environments.

 In your Development (Integration), you have a number of branches and environments available to you per plan.
 When you branch from `master`, you create a child relationship to this parent.
 Every branching creates a parent-child relationship.
 Each child environment can sync code, data, or both from its parent.
 Syncing data to an environment results in a byte-for-byte copy of all services and media files.